microsoft/azure-tools-for-java/README.md

 * No telemetry or usage data is collected and sent to Microsoft
 * Icons have been replaced by custom icons, as [the original icons are not open-source](https://github.com/Microsoft/azure-tools-for-java/issues/1626)
 * Java/JVM-specific functionality was removed
-* .NET-specific functionality, such as deploying an ASP.NET Core web application, have been added
+* .NET-specific functionality, such as deploying an ASP.NET Core web application, has been added

 ## Contributing